News | 19 May 2016

 The Indicator provides advance warnings of whether employment is likely to grow faster or slower than its long-term trend rate of growth and is produced by the Australian Government Department of Employment.

-The Department of Employment’s Monthly Leading Indicator of Employment (the Indicator) has fallen in April 2016, for the ninth consecutive month.
+The Department of Employment’s Monthly Leading Indicator of Employment (the Indicator) has fallen in May 2016, for the tenth consecutive month.

 News | 12 April 2016